lexibank/tlopo/out/vol3/chapter12.md

 Interestingly, two other stages have a term in all seven languages and in all terminologies we have examined: they are a term for the newly formed, tiny fruit and a term for the sprouted coconut.
 These are effectively the first and last stages in the life of the coconut (the bud is not yet a coconut).

-This means that stages 2, 6, 9 and 12, shown in bold in Table 12.1 are the effective land- marks in any Oceanic coconut growth stage t,erminology and that they are likely to have been present in the POc terminology.
-There is no principled means of determining, however, which intervening terms may have occurred in POc, and the level of cognacy among the seven ter- minologies above is low.
+This means that stages 2, 6, 9 and 12, shown in bold in Table 12.1 are the effective landmarks in any Oceanic coconut growth stage t,erminology and that they are likely to have been present in the POc terminology.
+There is no principled means of determining, however, which intervening terms may have occurred in POc, and the level of cognacy among the seven terminologies above is low.
 What might be the: reasons for this?
-One, at least, is that scholars who elicit ordered growth stage terminologies from Oceanic speakers may, in some cases at least, be imposing their concept of an ordere:d terminology on a somewhat less ordered col- lection of terms used for coconuts at various stages of development.
+One, at least, is that scholars who elicit ordered growth stage terminologies from Oceanic speakers may, in some cases at least, be imposing their concept of an ordere:d terminology on a somewhat less ordered collection of terms used for coconuts at various stages of development.
 Two kinds of fact support this contention.
-First, the terminologies above show considerable variation in the regions be- tween the landmarks, almost as if in some cases the native-speaker informant was thinking of terms to satisfy the lexicographer.
+First, the terminologies above show considerable variation in the regions between the landmarks, almost as if in some cases the native-speaker informant was thinking of terms to satisfy the lexicographer.
 Second, some languages have binomial terms between the landmarks, where the first word denotes a nearby growth stage, usually a landmark, and the second is a modifier.
 For example, Mota vusa denotes a green drinking coconut, and terms on either side of it in the growth sequence are binomials: vusa yoryor 'drinking coconut [for] scraping', vusa maremare 'hard drinking coconut', vusa sisis (meaning not known).
 Eight of the 11 stages in the Anejom sequence are built around inhivafi 'drinking coconut' or neafi 'ripe coconut'.
 Three of the 7 Wayan Fijian stages contain bu 'drinking coconut'.
-The 11- stage Tongan system[^7] carries this reliance on landmark categories a step further: two out of fJOno (meaning unknown), mata 'unripe' and motomoto 'not quite ripe' are strung together to create in-between categories (in bold below).
+The 11-stage Tongan system[^7] carries this reliance on landmark categories a step further: two out of fJOno (meaning unknown), mata 'unripe' and motomoto 'not quite ripe' are strung together to create in-between categories (in bold below).
 Two other stages also include mata (assuming that matasili is a chance resemblance, as it does not denote an unripe stage).

 <a id="p-362"></a>